LABHR/octohatrack/README.md

   -v, --version     show program's version number and exit
 ```

-Define an environment variable for `GITHUB_TOKEN` to use an [authentication token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) to avoide being [Rate Limited](https://developer.github.com/v3/#rate-limiting)
+Define an environment variable for `GITHUB_TOKEN` to use an [authentication token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) to avoid being [Rate Limited](https://developer.github.com/v3/#rate-limiting)
 to 60 requests per hour (allows for deeper searching).